Former drill sergeant leads NCO development at Army South

 |0

-This work, Former drill sergeant leads NCO development at Army South [Image 3 of 3], by PFC Joshua Taeckens, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Former drill sergeant leads NCO development at Army South, by PFC Joshua Taeckens, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT